Skip to content

 Without 8(a) set-aside access, firms compete in full-and-open or small business set-aside pools.
 B&P costs increase because win rates drop.
 A firm winning 40% of 8(a) sole-source opportunities might win 15% of full-and-open bids.
 The same business development spend produces fewer awards.

 Adjust your B&P budget and allocation base accordingly.
-Under CAS 420, B&P costs allocate as indirect expenses.
+For contractors with CAS-covered contracts, CAS 9904.420-40 requires B&P project costs to be accumulated in a B&P cost pool and allocated to final cost objectives, which is indirect treatment.
+Contractors not subject to CAS coverage follow the same indirect treatment under common practice, but the formal CAS requirement applies only where CAS coverage is triggered.
 A higher B&P spend with lower win rates means higher indirect costs and thinner margins on the contracts you do win.

 Five Financial Actions Every Affected Firm Should Take This Week